The exact susceptibility of the spin-S transverse Ising chain with next-nearest-neighbor interactions: Introduction

 The Ising chain with next-nearest-neighbor interactions have also been investigated by many authors.
-The free energy and the correlation functions were, with the use of a dual transformation, derived by Stephenson\cite{70Stephenson} and Hornreich et al.\cite{79Hornreich} The zero-field transverse susceptibility for spin $1/2$ case was calculated by Harada.\cite{83Harada} Oguchi introduced\cite{65Oguchi} a transfer matrix for the Ising chain with nearest- and next-nearest-neighbor interactions, and the free energy was re-derived by Kassan-Ogly.\cite{01Kassan-Ogly}
+The free energy and correlation functions were, with the use of a dual transformation, derived by Stephenson\cite{70Stephenson} and Hornreich et al.\cite{79Hornreich} The zero-field transverse susceptibility for the spin $1/2$ case was calculated by Harada.\cite{83Harada} Oguchi introduced\cite{65Oguchi} a transfer matrix for the Ising chain with nearest- and next-nearest-neighbor interactions, and the free energy was re-derived by Kassan-Ogly.\cite{01Kassan-Ogly}

 In this paper, the exact zero-field susceptibility of the transverse Ising chain with the next-nearest-neighbor interactions is derived for general spin $S$.
 In section 2.1, the transverse susceptibility is expressed as an infinite sum of correlation functions.
 In section 2.2, the transfer matrix $V$ is introduced for the Ising chain with the next-nearest-neighbor interactions.
-The transfer matrix for the case of $S=1/2$ is explicitly considered in detail as an example.
-In section 2.3, the susceptibility is expressed as a finite sum, using the eigenvectors of $V$.
-The susceptibility is shown explicitly for $S=1/2$ .
-In section 3, the low-temperature limit is considered, and it is shown that the $T\to 0$ limit is independent of $S$, and is divergent at the point where the ground state shows phase transition.
+The transfer matrix for the $S=1/2$ case is explicitly considered in detail as an example.
+In section 2.3, the susceptibility is expressed as a finite sum using the eigenvectors of $V$ for general spin $S$, and written down explicitly specifically for $S=1/2$ .
+In section 3, the low-temperature limit is considered, and it is derived that the $T\to 0$ limit is independent of $S$, and is divergent at the point where the ground state shows phase transition.